 Once you establish QuickBooks class tracking you'll want to:

-- analyze your business' individual needs before creating and establishing any classes
+- analyze your business's individual needs before creating and establishing any classes

 - consistently use class tracking for all transactions to produce reliable and accurate reports